xdu-dux/Coursera_Capstone/C9W4 - Part 2.md

 >
 > Description: The completed buildings in Canary Wharf that are over 60 metres tall.

-- Financial institutions in Bankenviertel, Frankfurt
+- Financial institutions in central business district, Bankenviertel, Frankfurt

 > The link of data source
 >